 Injustice comes in many forms, Donna noted, and one that concerns her greatly is a movement toward a form of social censorship.
 As much as she is horrified and saddened by mass shootings that target people of various faiths and ethnicity, Donna feels that the extremism is indicative a greater threat.

-She considers the attacks on black parishioners in the south and Muslims in Christchurch as disturbing on many levels.
+She considers the attacks on black Christian parishioners in the southern U.S. and Muslims in Christchurch, New Zealand as disturbing on many levels.